Shankar1006/azure-aks-kubernetes-masterclass/01-Create-AKS-Cluster/README.md

   - Metrics
   - and many more
 - **VM Scale Sets**
-  - Verify Azure VM Instances
+  - Verify Azure VM Instances               //Virtual machines scale set-->Settings/Networking-->Accelerating Network should be enabled
   - Verify if **Enhanced Networking is enabled or not**